voussoir/else/Dodgy/README.md

 Gold candy: Special candy which gives quadruple points.
 Is invisible, flashes every 5 steps, relocates if not found fast enough

-Decoy: Create a phantom player which will move opposite of the player's controls.
-Exclamators will follow it instead of the player.
-Fades after 10 steps

 Hats.

 Enemies spawn in larger numbers as the game goes on